BristolSTA/uobtheatre-web/README.md

 Here is what we recommend you have installed and use to develop:

-- [Visual Studio Code](https://code.visualstudio.com/) - An awesome code editor
+- [Visual Studio Code](https://code.visualstudio.com/) - An free awesome code editor
-- [Docker](https://www.docker.com/get-started) - Develop without cluttering your PC
+- [Docker](https://www.docker.com/get-started) - Develop without cluttering your PC (essentially creates mini-VMs that are perfectly setup to run the code)

 > Side note: If you use our devcontainer setup, you will need to authenticate with the GitHub container registry so we can get uobtheatre-api!
 Follow the steps [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry)

-If you have the above, install the [VS Code Remote Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers), and when you open the folder with VS code, click open in remote container, and you'll be set up ready for the next step!
+You should then clone this repository to somewhere on your PC.
+If using Windows Subsystem Linux (WSL), make sure to clone into your WSL filesystem.

+**We highly recommend you use VS Code to develop on this project**.
+It includes multiple bits and bobs that will make your expierence better, and this project has been configured to take advantage of it's automation.
+If you are using VS Code, this project includes a Dev Container - this allows VS Code to automatically put up all of the required docker containers and manage these for you, with no work requried!
+Simply install the [VS Code Remote Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)if you don't have it already, open the folder containing the code, and click "Open in remote container" when the notification pops up in the bottom right.

 ## Installing the application